threefoldtech/info_grid/src/playground/home.md

 In the context of the Playground, a weblet is a compiled JavaScript web component that can be effortlessly embedded within the HTML page of a web application.
 This modular approach allows for flexible and intuitive interactions, facilitating a user-friendly deployment process.

-The backend for the weblets is introduced with [grid client](../javascript/grid3_javascript_readme.md) which communicate to TF Chain and TF Grid over RMB.
+The backend for the weblets is introduced with the [Javascript Client](../javascript/grid3_javascript_readme.md) which communicates to TFChain over RMB.

 <h2> Table of Contents </h2>